PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Introduction

 In the present study, we propose a new SSL algorithm for time-series data called Prediction of Functionals from Masked Latents (PFML).
 In PFML, the aim is to predict statistical functionals of the input signal corresponding to masked embeddings, given a sequence of unmasked embeddings.
 The overall methodological aim of our method is to have an SSL algorithm that would be as straightforward as possible to apply to various time-series data domains with minimal hyperparameter optimization, and without the risk of representation collapse.
 The contributions of the present study are as follows: \begin{enumerate} \item We propose a novel SSL algorithm for time-series data, PFML, that does not suffer from representation collapse, rendering the method straightforward to apply to new time-series data domains.
-To the best of our knowledge, PFML is the first work within the field of SSL for time-series data where the central idea of reconstructing statistical functionals is utilized. \item We demonstrate the effectiveness of PFML using three different data modalities with complex, real-life classification tasks: infant posture and movement classification from multi-sensor inertial measurement unit (IMU) data, emotion recognition from speech data, and sleep stage classification from EEG data. \item We show that PFML obtains both superior results against a conceptually similar pre-existing SSL method, and competitive results against the current state-of-the-art data modality agnostic SSL method, while also being conceptually simpler and without suffering from representation collapse. \end{enumerate}
+To the best of our knowledge, PFML is the first work within the field of SSL for time-series data where the central idea of reconstructing statistical functionals is utilized. \item We demonstrate the effectiveness of PFML using three different data modalities with complex, real-life classification tasks: infant posture and movement classification from multi-sensor inertial measurement unit (IMU) data, emotion recognition from speech data, and sleep stage classification from EEG data. \item We show that PFML obtains superior results against both a conceptually similar SSL method and a contrastive learning-based SSL method.
+Additionally, PFML achieves results that are on par with the current state-of-the-art data modality-agnostic SSL method, while also being conceptually simpler and without suffering from representation collapse. \end{enumerate}